kbittneruncc/megr2157-portfolio/docs/assignments/A05/index.md

 ![Link strength algebraic solution](link-stress-algebraic.png)

 Figure 35.
-Derivation of the required net area and plate thickness at the larger hole.
+Algebraic solutions of link stress.

 ![Link strength numerical solution](link-stress-numerical.png)

 Figure 36.
-Selection of the link width and thickness and verification of nominal net-section tensile stress using preliminary hole dimensions.
+Numerical calculations of link stress.

 ### Axial Elongation

-The minimum net area was applied over the entire 2.000-inch hole-center spacing for the simplified axial calculation.
+The minimum net area was applied over the entire 2.000-inch hole-center spacing for axial calculation.

 The assumed allowable elongation is 0.005 in, consistent with the bracket’s individual-feature limit.